dart-archive/pub-dartlang/app/doc/faq.markdown

 After you run pub, you'll notice that your package has little `packages` directories sprinkled all over it.
 These are needed to make "package:" imports work.
-When your code has an import with the "package" scheme, a Dart implementation like the VM or dart2js translates that to a "regular" URL using a simple rewriting rule:
+When your code has an import with the "package" scheme, a Dart implementation like the VM or dart2js translates that to a path or URL using a simple rewriting rule:

- 1. Take the URL to your application's [entrypoint](glossary.dart#entrypoint).
+ 1. Take the URI of your application's [entrypoint](glossary.dart#entrypoint).
  2. Strip off the trailing file name.
- 3. Append "/packages/" followed by the rest of the import URL:
+ 3. Append "/packages/" followed by the rest of the import URL.

 For example, if you app's entrypoint is `/dev/myapp/web/main.dart` then: